RESEARCH: CLIMATE AND SPACE SCIENCE

 Part of our research at Florida Space Institute encompasses Climate and Space Science (CASE), which combines frontier research, education, and instrumentation, aiming to better understand the Earth’s atmosphere and the near-space environment as an interconnected system.

-CASE was founded by former scientists from the Arecibo Observatory (AO) and is compromised with the legacy of the Space and atmospheric sciences carried by AO since the 1960s through the operation of units of the Climate Center for Open Research and Education (CCORE) “link here” in Puerto Rico.
+CASE was established by former scientists from the Arecibo Observatory (AO).
+It is committed to upholding the vital legacy of space and atmospheric sciences that AO championed from the 1960s until its closure in 2023.
+To this end, CASE operates a ground-based observational facility within the Climate Center for Open Research and Education (CCORE) in Puerto Rico.

 RESEARCH AREAS